-I finally made it here after a canceled flight.
+I finally made it here after a canceled flight out of Bali.
 My hotel was understanding and didn’t charge me for the night I missed.
-The people of Indonesia have been warm and inviting even in Jakarta.
+The people of Indonesia were warm and inviting.

-LABUAN BAJO AIRPORT – PICTURES OF KOMODO DRAGONS ADORN THE ARRIVAL BUILDING
+LABUAN BAJO AIRPORT – KOMODO DRAGONS ADORN THE ARRIVAL BUILDING

 KOMODO LODGE – This nicely appointed air-conditioned room is only $39 per night.
 It’s large, has a safe, and a nice sized desk for blogging.
-Believe me, you are going to want AC if you’re staying in Labuan Bajo.
-Out on the dive boats in the breeze, it’s not an issue but back on land it can be quite sweltering indeed, and you’re going to want to take refuge in your cool room after a balmy night on the town.
+Believe me, you’re going to want AC if you’re staying in Labuan Bajo.
+Out on the dive boat it’s not an issue, but back on land it can be quite sweltering.
+You’re going to want to take refuge in your cool room after a balmy night on the town.

 AS IN MOST PARTS OF SE ASIA FLOWERS GROW LIKE MAD HERE